gstolarov/SVG-SketchPad/README.md

 ![](src/ss.png)

 ## Background
 For one of my projects I needed to implement a sketch pad.
-Browsing Google for ideas, very quickly I came up with a canvas based sketch pad (see canvas.html in the attached zip file).
+Browsing Google for ideas, very quickly I came up with a canvas based sketch pad (see canvas.html in the src folder).
 However it was missing couple of features and I was not sure they are easy to implement on canvas platform:

 - Saving drawing as image, so it can be used by external tools w/o special renderers
 - Storage considerations - even PNG image would be quite large